Yasunori Umetsu: the craftsman who masters action and aesthetics solo

 When doing everything yourself is a Sunday plan ☕

 Umetsu not only directs, writes, designs, and animates.
 He also probably makes his own coffee and sweeps the studio after the workday.
-With his work pace, one expects that someday he'll announce he also voices the secondary characters.
-While other teams discuss meetings, he's already finished three animation cuts.
-Of course, if a project gets delayed, there's no one to blame but his own mirror.
+With his work pace, one expects him to someday announce that he also voices the secondary characters.
+While other teams discuss meetings, he has already finished three animation cuts.
+Of course, if a project is delayed, there's no one to blame but his own reflection.